Performance art is art for which the artist uses their own body as the medium and performs an action or series of actions which become the artwork

 Joan Jonas at Venice Biennale

-See Jonas perform at Tate Modern, see a conversation between her and Tate Modern curator Catherine Wood, which was originally captured live as part of BMW Tate Live: Performance Room.
+See Joan Jonas perform at Tate Modern – a performance captured live as part of BMW Tate Live: Performance Room:

 Venice Biennale: Joan Jonas

-Watch Joan Jonas at the Venice Biennale, talk about her work Reading Dante and the freedom she feels within the medium of peformance and installation.
+Watch Joan Jonas talk about her work Reading Dante on display at the Venice Biennale in 2009, and discuss the freedom she feels within the medium of peformance and installation.

 Watch footage from this Joan Jonas screening at Tate Modern, where the artist also discusses her use of moving image within the medium of video and film collage.